WhySoPowerful/CSC1301/README.md

-# CSC 1301: Summer 2020 (GSU)
+# CSC 1301: Spring 2020 (GSU)
-A collection of homeworks and labs I did in my CSC 1301 class during the summer of 2020.
+A collection of homeworks and labs I did in my CSC 1301 class during the spring of 2020.